-Scrappy Mechanic: The skill mastery system in general.
-For starters, Charlotte cannot master skills, even though she will be using them the entire game.
+The skill mastery system in general.
+For starters, Charlotte cannot help you master anything, even though you'll be using her for about half the game.
 And Jonathan's just take forever to master.
 Almost every skill has a SP requirement in the thousands, and you get one or two from almost all monsters.
-And you only get the SP reward if you make the kill with the weapon in question.
-Which is almost always difficult, since their power comes from the INT stat which Jonathan just doesn't get naturally.
-It is perfectly possible to finish the game without mastering a single skill (or even realise there is such a system in the first place), using Charlotte sensibly and the few skills that are mechanically broken (Cross, Bible...).
+You get SP as long as the monster has been A) damaged by the skill, and B) the monster dies by your hand, which is simple enough.
+The other big problem is the damage of the skills, since their power comes from the INT stat which Jonathan just doesn't get naturally.
+It is perfectly possible to finish the game without mastering a single skill (or even realize there is such a system in the first place), using Charlotte sensibly and the few skills that are mechanically broken (Cross, Bible...).

 You can just try to survive against the Creatures for sixty seconds, at which point the door to the next room will open whether they're beaten or not.
 Not that this is much easier, mind.

 And you can forget trying to beat these two if you're playing with any of the alternate characters.